vesper-framework/vesper/docs/javascript/advanced-tutorial.md

 ```

 Now you'll be able to query post categories and category posts without any extra code written!
-Scepter and TypeORM does all the magic for you.
+Vesper and TypeORM does all the magic for you.

 ```graphql
 query {